stefanvictora/hue-scheduler/README.md

 Note: This option behaves the same as the other `tr` related state properties, i.e., you can use, e.g., `5s` for convenience.

 **Default**: `4` (= 400 ms)

+### `--min-tr-before-gap`

+The minimum gap between multiple back-to-back tr-before states in minutes.
+This is needed as otherwise the hue bridge may not yet recognize the end value of the transition and incorrectly marks the light as manually overridden.
+This gap is automatically added between back-to-back tr-before states.

+**Default**: `2` minutes

 ### `--max-requests-per-second`